Paternity Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

-Law Firm Specializing in Paternity Actions Filed in the Inland Empire of Southern California
+Law Firm Specializing in Paternity Actions in California

 A paternity case is generally used to legally determine or confirm the biological father of a minor child when the parents were not married or registered domestic partners at the time of the child’s birth.
 Before child support, child custody and parenting time (visitation) orders can be obtained, usually, a child’s parentage must be established in court.